 A masterpiece of gothic art and final resting place of the kings of France.
 The former abbey of Saint Denis is witness to centuries of the spiritual, political and artistic history of France.
 Discover the cathedral basilica, a jewel of gothic art and royal necropolis.
 Visit the archaeological crypt and burial site of Saint Denis, eight recumbent effigies commissioned by Saint Louis, the tomb of king Dagobert and 60 other sculpted tombs.

-Plan Vigipirate : As part of the Vigipirate plan (security alert), we cannot accept visitors with luggage exceeding 40 cm x 30 cm.
-At the entrance, security agents will kindly ask you to open your bags.
+Plan Vigipirate: As part of the Vigipirate plan (security alert), we cannot accept visitors with luggage exceeding 40 cm x 30 cm.
+At the entrance, security agents will ask you to open your bags.

 From the high Middle Ages, this monastery has always managed to link its destiny to that of royalty thus affirming itself little by little as the priviledged burial ground of the royal dynasties committed to the faith of Saint Denis.
 Forty two kings, thirty two queens, sixty three princes and princesses, ten nobles of the kingdom are laid to rest here.
 The merovingians and Dagobert, through to the carolingians such as Pépin the Short, right up to the Bourbons, with the praying statues of Louis XVI and Marie-Antoinette, The royal necropolis of Saint Denis was the priviledged witness to the history of France.

 With more than 70 recumbent effigies and imposing tombs, the necropolis of the basilica is considered today as the most important ensemble of funerary sculptures dating from the 12th to the 16th century.
-The cathedral basilica of Saint-Denis shelters funeral effigies of illustrious figures such as François Ier, or Catherine de Médicis, and other less known figures such as Bertrand du Guesclin, crown servant, Jean et Blanche de France, children of Saint-Louis and also Louis X Le Hutin (the quarreler).
+The cathedral basilica of Saint-Denis shelters funeral effigies of illustrious figures such as Francis I of France, or Henry II of France and Catherine of Medici, Louis XII and Anne of Britanny and other less known figures such as Bertrand du Guesclin, crown servant, Jean et Blanche de France, children of Saint-Louis and also Louis X the Stubborn.